 For non-monetary variables, two reference periods co-exist in EU-SILC.
-On the one hand, with respect to the reference year (2015) there is relevant information included on e.g. activity status and household composition, complementing the income information.
-On the other hand, a number of questions (on e.g. education activity, child care) refer to the "current" state at the time of the interview.
+On the one hand, with respect to the reference year (2014) there is relevant information included on e.g. activity status and household composition, complementing the income information.
+On the other hand, a number of questions (on e.g. education activity, child care) refer to the "current" state at the time of the interview, which means during the first half of 2015.